ds300/cfg/README.md

     ;      -n --catnip
     ;          Enables happy mode.
     ;      -d --dict
-    ;          Where is your dictionary, friend?
+    ;          Where the dictionary at?
     ;      -c --cats
     ;          The number of cats to use.